-The Overview and Scrutiny Committee may invite people other than those councillors and officers referred to above to address it, discuss issues of local concern and/or answer questions.
-It may for example wish to hear from residents, stakeholders and councillors and officers in other parts of the public sector and shall invite such people to attend.
+The Overview and Scrutiny Committee may invite people other than those councillors Members and oOfficers referred to above to address it, discuss issues of local concern and/or answer questions.
+It may for example wish to hear from residents, stakeholders and councillors Members and officers in other parts of the public sector and shall invite such people to attend.